LastLeaf/fw.mpa/doc/create_project.md

 * `render/` The server side rendering code.
 * `page/` The special page code.
 Special pages are generated on server side.
 * `static/` Static contents.
 This dir has the top priority.
 Put static files here and they will be served to clients directly.
-* `rc/` Some special resource used by the framework, described below.
+* `rc/` Routes and some special files used by the framework, described below.

-Currently, special resource contains following files.
-These files are all optional.
+Currently, `rc/` contains following files.

+* `rc/routes.js` The routes.
+Descendents of `rc/` can also contains routes.
 * `rc/favicon.ico` The favicon for this website.
 * `rc/loading.gif` The logo to show when loading.
 The file name is specified in `app.loadingLogo` of the configuration.